JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 # Test ideation

-First I’ll create a test ideation mind map.
+First, I’ll create a test ideation mind map.
 My goal is to generate as many questions for my investigation as quickly as possible.
-I can’t collaborate with anyone to target project specifics so instead I’ll lean on my own experiences with testing web services.
+I can’t collaborate with anyone to target project specifics, so instead I’ll lean on my own experiences with testing web services.

 ![Mind map of test ideation](https://josephward.tech/assets/img/image--001.png)